wangdongdut/Online-Visual-Tracking-SOTA/README.md

     * VOT2018 and VOT2017 have same sequences.
 VOT2013 to VOT2016 are small-scale and out-of-date.
     * LADCF is the best tracker in the original [VOT2018](http://prints.vicos.si/publications/365) report.
+    * The sequences of VOT2019 and VOT2018 have small differences, and few trackers has been tested on VOT2019.

 * **TrackingNet:star2:**